List current as of March 17, 2023

 HB 3307 by Cook relating to the official misconduct and removal of district attorneys and county attorneys (referred to the House Criminal Jurisprudence Committee)

-HB 3675 by Ortega relating to required management training for certain prosecuting attorneys (referred to the House Judiciary & Civil Jurisprudence Committee)
+HB 3675 by Ortega relating to required management training for certain prosecuting attorneys (voted favorably from the House Judiciary & Civil Jurisprudence Committee)

 HJR 163 by Harrison proposing a constitutional amendment allowing the voters to remove local elected officers from office by means of a recall election (referred to the House State Affairs Committee)